Caroline Dhavernas: Career

 Dhavernas also took the lead role in Surviving My Mother (which went under the working title of The Yellow Woman), a film directed by Émile Gaudreault which premiered at the Festival des films du monde of Montreal on August 28, 2007.
 In 2008, Dhavernas starred in Passchendaele, a film written and directed by Paul Gross about the Battle of Passchendaele.
 Passchendaele accounted for half of 2008's box office revenue from made-in-Canada anglophone films and as of 2009 is the most expensive film in Canadian history.

 It's a beautiful film and I'm really, really happy to be part of it.
 It's about battle of Passchendaele, which was a very important battle for Canadians and it's a big part of our history.
 It was just so amazing to be privileged to live a little part of that history.
 A piece of our history.

 Other projects include The Cry of the Owl, a film adaptation of Patricia Highsmith's novel of the same name, and the popular Quebec comedy Father and Guns (De père en flic).
 In 2009, she played Bethany in the romance action drama In Heat.
 She also appeared in the first and last episodes of HBO's miniseries The Pacific, produced by Steven Spielberg and Tom Hanks, and a guest role on Law & Order: Criminal Intent, where she played Maya in the episode "Love Sick" in May 2010.
-In 2011, she played Emily in the rare appearance in the HS reading hit The Awakening.

 In 2012, audiences saw her in Martin Villeneuve's Mars et Avril, a science fiction film based on the graphic novels of the same name.

 In 2013, she was cast as Alana Bloom, the female lead in Hannibal, reuniting her with Wonderfalls creator Bryan Fuller.

 Dhavernas starred in the Canadian black comedy-drama medical thriller Mary Kills People, which premiered on Global on January 25, 2017.
 The series premiered in the U.S. on April 23 on the Lifetime U.S. basic cable network.
 Season 2 debuted on Global on January 3, 2018, and also on Lifetime on March 13.
 Each season consisted of six episodes on both Global and Lifetime.
 Lifetime did not air the third and final season when the network announced in December 2018.
 The series concluded in 2019.

 She also voiced the narrator in the video game from Ubisoft titled Child of Light.

 In November 2021, CDPQ Infra announced that Dhavernas was selected to become the official voice announcer of the Réseau express métropolitain, following in the footsteps of her mother, Michèle Deslauriers, who has been the voice of the Montreal Metro since 2003.

 Personal life

 Dhavernas has been in a relationship with actor Maxime Le Flaguais since 2016.
-In September 2018 she gave birth to their daughter, named Françoise.
+In September 2018 she gave birth to their daughter, Françoise.